bereketeshete/U-NET-for-Super-Resolution-of-Microscopy-Images/README.md

 Please cite this Paper if you like this work: <br>

-B. E. Kebede and C. Preza, "Improved resolution in 3D structured illumination microscopy using a 3D-based U-Net," in Optica Imaging Congress (3D, COSI, DH, FLatOptics, IS, pcAOP), Technical Digest Series (Optica Publishing Group, 2023), paper ITu2E.3. <br?
+B. E. Kebede and C. Preza, "Improved resolution in 3D structured illumination microscopy using a 3D-based U-Net," in Optica Imaging Congress (3D, COSI, DH, FLatOptics, IS, pcAOP), Technical Digest Series (Optica Publishing Group, 2023), paper ITu2E.3. <br>

 References